MACCA: Offline Multi-agent Reinforcement Learning with Causal Credit Assignment: Introduction

 \section{Introduction}

 Offline Reinforcement learning (RL) has gained significant popularity in recent years.
 It can be particularly valuable in situations where online interaction is impractical or infeasible, such as the high cost of data collection or the potential danger involved~\citep{levine2020offline}.
 In the multi-agent setting, offline multi-agent reinforcement learning (MARL) has identified and addressed some of the challenges inherited from offline single-agent RL, such as distributional shift and partial observability~\citep{du2023review}.
-For example, ICQ~\citep{kostrikov2021offline} focuses on the vulnerability of multi-agent systems to extrapolation errors, and CQL~\citep{kumar2020conservative} aims to mitigate overestimation in Q-values, which can lead to suboptimal policy learning.
+For example, ICQ~\citep{yang2021believe} focuses on the vulnerability of multi-agent systems to extrapolation errors, and CQL~\citep{kumar2020conservative} aims to mitigate overestimation in Q-values, which can lead to suboptimal policy learning.
 The independent learning paradigm in MARL is appealing due to its flexibility and scalability, making it a promising approach to solving complex problems in dynamic environments.
 While independent learning in MARL has its merits, it will significantly hinder algorithm efficiency when the offline dataset only includes team rewards.
-This presents a credit assignment problem, aiming to assign credit to the individual agents within the partial observability and emergent behavior.
+This presents a credit assignment problem, aiming to assign credit to individual agents within partial observability and emergent behavior.
+While plain reward regression methods directly map joint state-action pairs to a single scalar reward, they inherently lack interpretability, as they do not reveal which specific dimensions of states or actions drive each agent's individual contributions.
+In contrast, employing a causal model explicitly captures these critical dependencies, providing clarity on each agent's causal influence and enabling more effective and interpretable credit assignment.

 In offline MARL, addressing the issue of credit assignment is challenging.
 Agents are reliant on static, pre-collected datasets, often spanning a variety of behavior policies and actions across different time periods.
 This diversity in data distributions increases the difficulty of assigning credits, given that the nuances of agent contributions are lost in the plethora of policies.
 Recent credit assignment methods, such as SQDDPG~\citep{wang2020shapley} and SHAQ~\citep{wang2022shaq}, are primarily conceived for online scenarios where continuous feedback aids in refining credit assignments.
 However, when restricted to static offline data in offline MARL, they miss out on the essential dynamism and agility needed to accurately understand the intricate interplay within the dataset.
 Moreover, in offline settings, methods like SHAQ, which rely on the Shapley value, and SQDDPG, which employs a Shapley-like approach for individual Q-value estimation, face inherent challenges.
 Computing the Shapley value or its approximations demands consideration of every potential agent coalition, a process that is computationally intensive.
 In offline MARL, such approximations can lead to imprecise credit assignments due to a loss in precision, potential data inconsistencies from the static nature of past interactions, and scalability issues, especially when numerous agents operate in intricate environments.